Nashik: Civic administration

 Nashik city is governed by the Nashik Municipal Corporation.
 Nashik is the district headquarters of the Nashik District, 185 km away from Mumbai.
 The city has developed on both banks of the Godavari, which divides the city into almost equal halves.

 The ward committee consists of councillors representing the electoral wards within the territorial area of the ward committee.
 There are six ward committees namely Nashik (E), Nashik (W), Nashik Road, Panchavati, CIDCO and Satpur.
 The main function of the committees is to approve the cost of works for the wards, incorporate the expenses in the budget among others.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Nashik Municipal Corporation reported total revenue receipts of ₹1,996 crore (US$240 million) and total expenditure of ₹1,345 crore (US$162 million) in 2022–23.
+Tax revenue accounted for about 15.9% of the total revenue, while the corporation received ₹1,194 crore in grants during the financial year.

 Civic services

 The Nashik Municipal Corporation (NMC) is planning to start major civic projects in 2020.
-The municipal corporation will prioritize new smart roads, 800 CCTVs, and LED streetlights.
+The municipal corporation will prioritise new smart roads, 800 CCTVs, and LED streetlights.
 It will also implement a smart parking system and the Goda beautification project.
 For water infrastructure, two new water treatment plants will be built and existing sewage treatment plants will be upgraded.

 Solid waste management

 In the Nashik Municipal Corporation area about 225 MT of solid waste is generated per day.
-Unlike other Indian cities, this garbage is collected by vehicles titled 'Ghantagadi' (meaning the vehicle with a bell): a system which has resulted in smaller versions of the ghantagadi ply in the congested old city areas.
-A plant has been set by the Nashik Municipal Corporation near Pandav Leni (Pandavleni Caves) to process the garbage and convert it into compost.
+Unlike other Indian cities, this garbage is collected by vehicles titled 'Ghantagadi' (meaning the vehicle with a bell): a system which has resulted in smaller versions of the ghantagadi plying in the congested old city areas.
+A plant has been set by the Nashik Municipal Corporation near Pandavleni Caves to process the garbage and convert it into compost.